GioeleLSPD/The-Framework-Five/README.md

 ## Project Structure

 •⁠  ⁠⁠ `backend/` : FastAPI backend implementation.
 - Dockerfile: Dockerfile for building the backend image.
-    - main.py: Main backend application file.
+- *main.py*: Main backend application file.
+- *mood.py*: defines the characteristics requirement of each song to assign it to a specific mood
+- *info.py*: define the popularity of each music genre and songs per genre, number of songs attributable to a single artist, overall songs' number thorugh functions.
+- *spotify_songs.csv*
+- tests: test_mood.py, test_info.py, used to test our backend functions.
 - requirements.txt: List of Python dependencies for the backend.

 •⁠  ⁠⁠ `frontend/` ⁠: Flask frontend implementation.
 - Dockerfile: Dockerfile for building the frontend image.
 - static/: Folder for static files (CSS, JavaScript, etc.).
 - templates/: Folder for HTML templates.
 - main.py: Main frontend application file.
 - requirements.txt: List of Python dependencies for the frontend.

 •⁠  ⁠⁠ `docker-compose.yml` ⁠: Docker Compose configuration for running both frontend and backend.